hantianyi315/WDIW_Sub-Saharan-Africa/README.md

 ##20191102
-  """Create common dataset of cleaned data 'world' and 'ssa'
+  """Create common dataset of cleaned data 'world' and 'ssa'\n
 ##20191102 13:24
   """Updated the extractiong of GDP related data"""